FERPA - Key Terms

 Legitimate Educational Interest

 FERPA allows a UW-Madison school official to share a student’s educational record information (public information and private information), without the student’s written consent, with other UW-Madison school officials who have a legitimate educational interest.
-Legitimate educational interest means the school official needs to review an educational record in order to fulfill his or her professional responsibilities.
+Legitimate educational interest means the school official needs to review an educational record in order to fulfill their professional responsibilities.
 Disclosure of educational record information to a UW-Madison school official having a legitimate educational interest does not constitute authorization for that person to transmit, share, or disclose any or all of that information to a third party who does not have a legitimate educational interest.

 Non-Directory Information (private records)